lebgoodyear/CMEECourseWork/README.md

 **Results** is where the outpout from those scripts is sent to.

+Note that **Week9** does not contain a data directory because data is generated in the cluster.

 Some weeks also contain a "Sandbox" directory where:

 **Sandbox** is a miscellaneous directory containing experimental code and data.

+The **Project** directory currently only contains my project proposal, in the **Proposal** directory, but will later contain all project files.

 ## Table of Contents
 1. [Week 1: UNIX and shell scripting](#Week-1:-UNIX-and-bash-scripting)